 Customer premises equipment (CPE) router with context-based access control (CBAC)

-As a minimum, the HSCN CPE router shall be deployed with a whitelist CBAC policy applied.
+As a minimum, the HSCN CPE router shall be deployed with an allow list CBAC policy applied.
 In general terms this means that the router configuration should begin with a 'deny all traffic' principle and apply controls to allow only specific network traffic types to and from authorised network locations.

 CBAC is an extension of standard access controls whereby the traffic’s application-layer protocol data is inspected to determine the state of a given Transmission Control Protocol (TCP) or User Datagram Protocol (UDP) session.

-Note - if the consumer organisation already has a managed connection on the Transition Network (TN) then the redacted TN CPE router configuration should provide the context-based access controls currently applied.
+Note - if the consumer organisation previously had a managed connection on the Transition Network (TN) then the redacted TN CPE router configuration should provide the context-based access controls currently applied.

 CPE router with built in stateful firewall capabilities